CarolGo/Final-project/README.md

   The total weight of the portfolio is 100%.The weight is split by stocks randomly.
 It is good representation as any proportion of specific stock in portfolio is possible.
 - Trading frequency:

   Trading frequency can be range (3,30).The frequency can only be integers.
 All the numbers from 3 to 30 are in same possibility.

 ## Instructions on how to use the program:
-User is required to fill in a questionnaire to evaluate his(her) risk preference.
-According this, the system will calculate the history price data and provide the most suitable weight and trading frequency.
+User is required to fill in a questionnaire to evaluate his(her) risk preference and his three stocks.
+According to these information, the system will calculate the history price data and provide the portfolio with most suitable weight and trading frequency.

 ## Sources Used: